11 Best Online Banks for Savings Accounts

 Pros and cons of online checking accounts

-Online banks don’t have the same overhead as brick and mortar banks, which means they’re able to channel these savings directly into your wallet.
-Without the high costs of running a traditional bank, online banks are able to offer some of the most competitive savings account interest rates on the market.
+- Better interest rates.
+Online banks don’t have the same overhead as brick-and-mortar banks, which means they’re able to channel these savings directly into your wallet.
+Without the high costs of running a traditional bank, online banks can offer some of the most competitive savings account interest rates on the market.

+- Additional bank accounts may be needed.
 On the downside, some online banks still make it difficult to get your money into your account.
-In fact, many require you transfer your money from an existing bank account, which can be difficult if the online bank does not allow ATM deposits and does not offer a checking account.
-If you’re looking to switch to an online banking model, opt for an account with checking services like Ally Bank, CIT Bank, or Axos, or opt for a savings account that offers ATM services like Synchrony Bank,
+Many require you to transfer your money from an existing bank account, which can be difficult if the online bank does not allow ATM deposits and does not offer a checking account.
+If you’re looking to switch to an online banking model, opt for an account with checking services like Ally Bank, CIT Bank, or Axos, or opt for a savings account that offers ATM services like Synchrony Bank.

 The bottom line